Commissioner's Trophy (MLB): Design

-The trophy is 24 in tall, excluding the base, and has a diameter of 11 in.
+The current trophy design was made by Tiffany & Co. and unveiled in 2000.
+It is 24 in tall, excluding the base, and has a diameter of 11 in.
 It weighs approximately 30 lbs and is composed of sterling silver.
 The trophy features 30 gold-plated flags, one for each Major League team.
 The flags rise above a silver baseball which is covered with latitude and longitude lines, symbolizing the world, and which features 24-karat vermeil stitching.
 The base contains an inscription copy of the signature of the commissioner and the words "Presented by the Commissioner of Baseball".